- Photo Name

 - John Dickerson

-John Dickerson is CBS News chief political analyst, senior national correspondent and a contributor to CBS SUNDAY MORNING.
+John Dickerson is is the anchor of CBS NEWS PRIME TIME WITH JOHN DICKERSON, CBS News chief political analyst, senior national correspondent and a contributor to CBS SUNDAY MORNING.
 He reports for all CBS News platforms and programs, including CBS THIS MORNING, CBS EVENING NEWS WITH NORAH O’DONNELL and FACE THE NATION.
 Dickerson also serves as an anchor of CBS News Election Coverage and political Special Reports.
-In addition, Dickerson is working on a program for Paramount +.

 Dickerson was named CBS News chief political analyst in May 2021 after serving as senior political analyst since 2019.